jaredly/j3/Roadmap.md

+## [ Multiple runtime backends ] ##

+a runtime, ought to be able to load up compilation artifacts...

+for PLAN it would be the laws, compiled and ready as bytearrays

+sooooooooo
+ok so the backend
+actually it can just be like an attribute of the object we're calling an 'evaluator' BUT the tricky thing is making it so you can access a backend written in another language.
+So we're doing like an FFI thing here. and we'd specify it using the same `hash array` structure, daisy-chaining evaluators, as we do for specifying the `evaluator` of a doc.

+btw when creating a new doc you'll be asked to specify an evaluator, with "recently used" evaluators listed out for you.

+anyway for FFI goodness, that does mean that /somewhere/ we'll want to hang on to like a list of "exported things" or something.
+Of the following categories:
+- evaluators
+- "backends"
+- hmmmm is this where we put "pins"?
+Yeah maybe.
+- so like a "visualization" or something.

+I do want a way to make this somewhat TYPED, so we have some level of confidence in the interface exported under the various categories.
+BUT given that we'll be interacting across what may be quite varied runtime & memory & type stories, that seems like it might be hard? hmm.

+well I mean at the end of the day, the glue code we'll be using is javascript, which does have a defined type story.

 # What I need for the new version control world:

 - the `PersistedState` that I'm passing around, should be much pared down